ccdcoe/CDMCS/Suricata/setup/README.md

 ```

-You may experience library errors of you built dependencies by hand.
+You may experience library errors if you built dependencies by hand.
 For example, if you followed last section, you will now see this:

 ```
 ./bin/suricata: error while loading shared libraries: libhs.so.5: cannot open shared object file: No such file or directory